21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 ^ I guess I am an early adopter:) I started with java in the past century!
 1998

-^ Then in 2005, I found out about Rails.
-I will make it short, but java enterprise at the time was so XML XML XML.
-So I fell in love with Ruby.
-Since then, I have been a happy Ruby developer for 10 years ...
+^ Then in 2005, I found out about Ruby and fell in love.
+I have been a happy Ruby developer for 10 years ...

 ^ But again, I felt a great disturbance in the force.
 Suddenly, all the alpha geeks with a beard I was following were all tweeting about Elixir.
-So, I started to read books, listen some podcast, watch some confs.
-And now, I am very excited about Elixir too, I have started to learn it.
+So, I started to read books, listen some podcast, watch some confs, to buys some books.
+And now, I am very excited about Elixir too: I have started to learn it.
 I feel there is a great future coming for this language and Erlang VM.

 ---
 ![fit original](jose_valim.png)
 ### Jose Valim

-^ This is a picture of Jose Valim, the creator of Elixir.
-He is the one playing the guitar at Euruko 2011 in Berlin.
+^ This is the CREATOR of Elixir: Jose Valim.
+He is the one playing the guitar at Euruko 2011 in Berlin where he gave his 1st talk Elixir.
-^ He gave a talk at that conference about the 1st version of Elixir.
 ^ He is smart.
 Super smart.
 On top of that, Jose is a really good prompt, always ready to help and teach others.
-The elixir community is like him, very friendly.
+The elixir community is like him, very friendly and welcoming

 ---
 - Functional
-- Erlang: fast, concurrency, distributed :heart_eyes:
-- Erlang ! :cold_sweat:
+- Erlang
-- Elixir syntax :panda_face: :gem:
+- Elixir syntax

 ^ Elixir in 1 slide;)
-^
+^ Functional: list of buzz words: Pattern matching (awesome), Macros (if is a macro), Immutability, Pipes, much more to learn!
+^ Erlang: as fast as Erlang, can call Erlang functions with no cost.
+Battle tested for concurrency and distributed
+^ Erlang syntax is not optimized for devs hapiness.
+Elixir is, it also looks like Ruby ;)

 ---
 ```elixir